BiancaTaisePommerening/School_District_Analysis/README.md

 ### Scores by School Spending

-As it can be seen on the images bellow, there were no changes on scores by school spending per student after the replacement of the ninth-grade scores on Thomas High School.
+As it can be seen on the images bellow, there were no changes on scores by school spending per student after the replacement.

 - Original Scores by School Spending per Student